-- Conversation Prompts with Facilitation Tips

-- Conservation Prompts for Guests

 - Social Media

 - Host Survey

 - Participant Survey

 ABOUT US

 The DU Grand Challenges initiative is a family of programs that will bring together university and community changemakers to address the most difficult far-reaching issues facing our society today.

 DU Grand Challenges addresses three inter-related issues in our communities: improving daily living, increasing economic opportunity and advancing deliberation and action for the public good.
 For each, we co-create Aspirations, Actions, and Achievement with community partners.
 For more information, visit grandchallenges.du.edu.